 5 Strategies for Competency-Based Education

 What would it look like for student learning to drive high school?
 That’s the idea behind competency-based education (CBE), a way of teaching that prioritizes mastery of material over seat-time.
 CBE isn’t a new idea, but when the pandemic hit and traditional school structures faltered, CBE became relevant in a whole new way.
-This year, students are back in their seats—but that doesn’t mean we have to go back to the old way of doing things.
-Dive into this week’s resources to explore how CBE can work for your classroom.
-Ready?
-Let’s get started!
+Now, students are back in their seats—but that doesn’t mean we have to go back to the old way of doing things.

 Competency-based education is a broad term, so what are the key takeaways for teachers this year as you build a “new normal” in your classroom?